gilemon/PHP-Base64-Decoder/README.md

 Why have a custom Base64 decode function if PHP already provides the native `base64_decode` function?
 Well, some strict web hosts disable the native one to prevent exploits that use that method.

+This implementation is based on native PHP C source code (https://github.com/php/php-src/blob/master/ext/standard/base64.c).
+It is a slightly slower than the native `base64_decode`.
+Depending on you configuration it can handle large input (>1MO under 1 second).

 ### Usage

 Use `base64_decoder` as you would the standard `base64_decode` function.